 - the justification for excluding any of the Annex A controls.

 In both cases, it appears that the changes were made specifically for emphasis.
-They do not introduce any new requirements or practices.
-Rather, they call closer attention to requirements that already exist.
+They did not introduce any new requirements or practices.
+Rather, they called for closer attention to requirements that already exist.

 At least once every five years, all ISO standards are reviewed.
 This is a necessary part of keeping the information management standards up to date with the constantly evolving cyber threat landscape.
 Ongoing improvement of the framework is important to outlining the current best practices for protecting data.
 Though ISO 27001 was revised in 2013, 2017, and 2019, the changes were so minor that the 2013 version is still what guides compliance teams.
 Because of this, it’s safe to argue that ISO regulations needed revision, seeing the advancements in technology that have occurred all these years.